Samic8/samdawson.dev/src/articles/reacts-missing-conditional-class-utility.md

 date: "2019-11-17"
 ---

+AngularJS has [ng-class](https://docs.angularjs.org/api/ng/directive/ngClass) for conditionally applying classes.
+This is a replacement for that in React.

 At [accelo](https://www.accelo.com/) we are in the process of transitioning from AngularJS to React.
-React does not come with a utility for conditionally applying classes the same way AngularJS has [ng-class](https://docs.angularjs.org/api/ng/directive/ngClass).
-For me, this is a replacement for [ng-class](https://docs.angularjs.org/api/ng/directive/ngClass) in React.

-We are opting to not introduce a CSS-in-JS library and continue with our existing CSS/Sass approach.
-With a CSS-in-JS library you might have your conditional styling in this Javascript itself.
+We are not using a CSS-in-JS library, where you might have your conditional styling in the Javascript itself and have no need for this utility.

-This utility is framework agnostic so it can be used in Vue (etc) despite the click-bait title of this article.
+This is framework agnostic so it can be used in Vue (etc) despite the click-bait title of this article.

 This replacement allows you to do the following (the classes use [BEM syntax](https://css-tricks.com/bem-101/)).